Yama Sakura 87: Closing Ceremony

 |0

-This work, Yama Sakura 87: Closing Ceremony [Image 4 of 4], by SPC Samarion Hicks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yama Sakura 87: Closing Ceremony, by SSG Brahim Douglas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Largest Yama Sakura exercise concludes; solidifies lasting commitment to regional security